More of the Music of Eric Clapton

 What exactly are we referring to?
 Why, all the stuff we talk about endlessly around here.
 These are the things that really do make a difference.
 They change the fundamentals.
 They break down the barriers.

 You know the drill.
 Things like better cleaning techniques, top quality front end equipment, Aurios, better electricity, Hallographs and other room treatments, amazing phono stages like the EAR 324p, power cables; the list goes on and on.
 If you want records like Blind Faith to sound good, we don’t think it can be done without bringing to bear all of these advanced technologies to the problem at hand, the problem at hand being a recording with its full share of problems and then some.

 Without these improvements, why wouldn’t Blind Faith sound as dull and distorted as it always has?
-The best pressings were made more than thirty years ago; they’re no different.
+The best pressings were made more than thirty years ago [thirty? make that fifty]; they’re no different.
 What has to change is how you clean and play those pressings.

 The Good News